eeimont1/Thrusty/docs/SETUP.md

 ## Install or upgrade

-Close any running Thrusty instance before installing.
 Run `Thrusty-1.0.0-Setup.exe`; it installs for your Windows user and creates Start menu and desktop shortcuts.
 Upgrades preserve `%LOCALAPPDATA%\Thrusty\settings.ini` and the separately installed ViGEmBus driver.

 For portable use, extract the full Windows ZIP. `Thrusty.exe` needs its neighboring `ViGEmClient.dll`; do not run it inside the ZIP or move the executable alone.
 Preferences still live in Local AppData.